Jausmy/Work-Location-Influence/README.md

 ## Key Takeaways
 This analysis provides valuable insights into the impact of work location on employee well-being and productivity.
 Here are the key takeaways:
--	Remote work may be associated with increased stress: Remote employees reported the highest levels of stress and social isolation.
+-	Remote work may be associated with increased stress: Remote employees reported the highest levels of stress and mental health conditions.
 -	Hybrid work may offer a better work-life balance: Hybrid employees reported the highest work-life balance ratings.
 -	Mental health support is crucial for all employees: Mental health conditions were prevalent across all work locations, highlighting the need for comprehensive mental health support.
 -	Job roles influence work-life balance: The impact of work location on work-life balance varies depending on the specific job role.